lucyamonster/popcorn-os/README.md

 - #### honey popcorn
     The kernel that is doomed from the start
 - #### cherry popcorn
-    The language that salted can run and will be used for all userspace apps.
+    The language that caramel can run and will be used for all userspace apps.
 - #### straberry and blueberry caramel popcorn
     Scanner and intermediate parts of caramel.
 These are designed to be the same for raspberry and blackberry.
 - #### raspberry caramel popcorn